Madhuri301991/CNN_Classification/README.md

 32 images in the batch = 32 batch size.
 final accuracy on training set =59per. final accuracy on test set=57 per.

+CNN_Soil_Classification: perform classification of soil into different classes of Black, Cinder, Laterite, Peat, Yellow.
+Each class has dataset of around 25 images in training set and around 6 images in test set